The opening song in the second half of The Beatles’ White Album, ‘Birthday’ emerged from a jam in Abbey Road’s studio two.

 Many Years From Now, Barry Miles

-Birthday was a straightforward song to record, and all four Beatles contributed.
+‘Birthday’ was a straightforward song to record, and each of the Beatles contributed.
 Backing vocals were added by Pattie Harrison and Yoko Ono, and all – including the group’s assistant Mal Evans – recorded handclaps.

 The effects heard towards the song’s end, and in the ‘I would like you to dance’ section, were created by a piano microphone fed through a guitar amplifier with effects added.